Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an origin access control (OAC).
 Associate the OAC with the CloudFront distribution.
 Configure the S3 bucket permissions so that only the OAC can access the files in the S3 bucket.
 - [ ] Create an S3 role in AWS Identity and Access Management (IAM).
 Allow only the CloudFront distribution to assume the role to access the files in the S3 bucket.
 - [ ] Create an S3 bucket policy that uses only the CloudFront distribution ID as the principal and the Amazon Resource Name (ARN) as the target.

+### A company does not allow the permanent installation of SSH keys onto an Amazon Linux 2 EC2 instance.
+However, three employees who have IAM user accounts require access to the EC2 instance.
+The employees must use an SSH session to perform critical duties.
+How can a security engineer provide the appropriate access to the EC2 instance to meet these requirements?

+- [ ] Use AWS Systems Manager Inventory to select the EC2 instance and connect.
+Provide the IAM user accounts with the permissions to use Systems Manager Inventory.
+- [ ] Use AWS Systems Manager Run Command to open an SSH connection to the EC2 instance.
+Provide the IAM user accounts with the permissions to use Run Command.
+- [x] Use AWS Systems Manager Session Manager.
+Provide the IAM user accounts with the permissions to use Systems Manager Session Manager.
+- [ ] Connect to the EC2 instance as the ec2-user through the AWS Management Console's EC2 SSH client method.
+Provide the IAM user accounts with access to use the EC2 service in the AWS Management Console.

+### A company wants to prevent SSH access through the use of SSH key pairs for any Amazon Linux 2 Amazon EC2 instances in its AWS account.
+However, a system administrator occasionally will need to access these EC2 instances through SSH in an emergency.
+For auditing purposes, the company needs to record any commands that a user runs in an EC2 instance.
+What should a security engineer do to configure access to these EC2 instances to meet these requirements?

+- [ ] Use the EC2 serial console.
+Configure the EC2 serial console to save all commands that are entered to an Amazon S3 bucket.
+Provide the EC2 instances with an IAM role that allows the EC2 serial console to access Amazon S3.
+Configure an IAM account for the system administrator.
+Provide an IAM policy that allows the IAM account to use the EC2 serial console.
+- [ ] Use EC2 Instance Connect.
+Configure EC2 Instance Connect to save all commands that are entered to Amazon CloudWatch Logs.
+Provide the EC2 instances with an IAM role that allows the EC2 Instances to access CloudWatch Logs.
+Configure an IAM account for the system administrator.
+Provide an IAM policy that allows the IAM account to use EC2 Instance Connect.
+- [ ] Use an EC2 key pair with an EC2 instance that needs SSH access.
+Access the EC2 instance with this key pair by using SSH.
+Configure the EC2 instance to save all commands that are entered to Amazon CloudWatch Logs.
+Provide the EC2 instance with an IAM role that allows the EC2 instance to access Amazon S3 and CloudWatch Logs.
+- [x] Use AWS Systems Manager Session Manager.
+Configure Session Manager to save all commands that are entered in a session to an Amazon S3 bucket.
+Provide the EC2 instances with an IAM role that allows Systems Manager to manage the EC2 instances.
+Configure an IAM account for the system administrator.
+Provide an IAM policy that allows the IAM account to use Session Manager.

+### A company is using AWS Organizations to manage multiple AWS accounts.
+The company has an application that allows users to assume the AppUser IAM role to download files from an Amazon S3 bucket that is encrypted with an AWS KMS CMK.
+However, when users try to access the files in the S3 bucket, they get an access denied error.
+What should a security engineer do to troubleshoot this error?
+(Choose three.)

+- [x] Ensure the KMS policy allows the AppUser role to have permission to decrypt for the CMK.
+- [x] Ensure the S3 bucket policy allows the AppUser role to have permission to get objects for the S3 bucket.
+- [ ] Ensure the CMK was created before the S3 bucket.
+- [ ] Ensure the S3 block public access feature is enabled for the S3 bucket.
+- [ ] Ensure that automatic key rotation is disabled for the CMK.
+- [x] Ensure the SCPs within Organizations allow access to the S3 bucket.